Thartvigsen/thartvigsen.github.io/_publications/2020-08-25-recurrent-halting.md

 date: 2020-08-25
 ---

-Early Multi-label Classification is the marriage of the Early Classification and Multi-label Classification problems.
-Early Classification is the goal of classifying time series while using as few timesteps as possible.
-Multi-label classification is the goal of predicting a set of labels for each instance.
-The problem of Early Multi-label Classification is to both predict each label in the label set as early as possible while concurrently modeling the dependencies between labels themselves.
-This setting is extremely important in settings such as diagnosis, where a person may have multiple ailments concurrently and their set of ailments often come in groups (for instance, if a person has diabetes, there is a larger chance that they have heart disease than bone spurs).
-We solve this problem using a novel combination of Classifier Chains for multi-label classification and Adaptive-Halting Policy Networks for early classification, resulting in our proposed Recurrent Halting Chain.
+Early Multi-label Classification of the Time Series is the task of predicting a label set for a time series instance while observing as few time steps per class as possible.
+This is extremely important in time-sensitive domains such as healthcare, finance, and weather prediction.
+A key example of this setting is in Clinical Diagnosis: Given a patient's physiological stream, predict their set of conditions.
+The key challenge/opportunity in this problem is to use the correlations between labels to predict more-accurate label sets earlier.
+We propose the first solution to this open problem, combining a recurrent neural network, classifier chain, and reinforcement-learning based halting policy network.
+At every time step, the model chooses whether or not to halt and predict each class.
+Once a label is predicted, it is added to a growing set of already-predicted labels which is fed back into the model itself, serving as a classifier chain.
+We validate our approach using human activity recognition data.

 ```
 @inproceedings{hartvigsen2020recurrent,